dx7er/Tars/README.md

 ## NOTE:
 Requires `Microphone` and `Internet Connection` to Operate.

+## How to Download:
+Use Command `git clone https://github.com/naqviO7/Tars.git` to Download

 ## IGNORE ERRORS IF ANY!
 Still Learnging and Trying to Make IT BETTER!